aws-solutions-library-samples/guidance-for-persistent-world-game-hosting-on-aws/README.md

 ## Running Bot clients

 You can run headless bot clients across different regions to load test your game on AWS Fargate.
 The UnityBotClient folder contains all the required configuration to set this up.
 Please refer to the [Bot Client Readme](UnityBotClient/README.md)) for deployment details.

+# Dynamic Worlds

+Many games require dynamic worlds, which scale based on player demand.
+You could have for example a "Lobby" world in all of the locations of the multi-region fleet, and new instances of the lobby are required as previous ones are filled.
+You also need to be able to scale down the lobbies where there are no players left.

+For this use case, it's not efficient to manage separate lobby worlds as individual configuration.
+You can instead use the dynamic world configuration by defining the following _string_ value in a world item in the _WorldConfigurations_ table: **key:** _DynamicWorld_ **value:** _YES_

+Key things to understand on the dynamic world implementation:

+* The World Manager will create a new instance of the dynamic world if there's less than one full world of player slots left in the existing ones.
+You can easily modify the World Manager to change this configuration.
+* Dynamic worlds are indicated with a different color on the client side.
+They will all have a timestamp-based dynamic name, but the client will show the same configured world name for all instances of the dynamic world.
+* Dynamic worlds current instance count is stored to the WorldConfigurations table by the World Manager.
+The game servers hosting dynamic worlds will poll for this info, and they will terminate themselves if A) There are more than 1 instance of the world running and B) They haven't had any players for 5 minutes.
+Again, you can modify this behaviour to your liking.
+* You can extend the functionality to join a random instance of the dynamic world, or maybe a specific one where a player's friend is in.
+This can be done by modifying the JoinWorlds backend functionality, adding new backend Lambda functions, or changing how the client lists and joins the dynamic worlds.
+There's a lot of options for making it work for your game!
+* Currently, all the instances of a dynamic world will have their own player location data, which makes sense for situations where the instances of dynamic worlds are individually persistent.
+You can easily modify this so that you use the same data for all instances, so that players leaving or joining any of the dynamic worlds will continue where they left of.
+Just store the location on the server based on the world name prefix instead of the full world name.

 # Implementation Overview